kamperh/kamperh.github.io/people.md

 # Low-resource Speech & Language (LSL)

-LSL is a small research group at Stellenbosch University working on building speech and language processing models with as little supervision as possible.
+The Low-resource Speech & Language (LSL) group is a small research group at Stellenbosch University working on building speech and language processing models with as little supervision as possible.

 ### Current students